fashion-ai-dev/docs/docs/user-guide/behaviors/index.md

 Custom behaviors give you the flexibility to identify niche segments, test hypotheses, and discover new customer patterns unique to your business.

+## Key Metrics

+Each behavior includes important metrics that help you understand the value, size, and cohesion of each customer segment:

+### Similarity Score (Pontuação de Similaridade)

+**What it is:** Measures how similar customers are within a specific behavior group.

+**How to interpret:**
+- A score of 76 means there is 76% similarity among customers in that group
+- The higher the score, the more homogeneous the group (customers share similar characteristics)
+- The lower the score, the more diverse the segment

+**Why it matters:** A high score indicates you can create highly targeted campaigns, as customers behave similarly and will likely respond to the same messaging and offers.

+### Lifetime Value (LTV)

+**What it is:** The average total value each customer in this group generates for your business throughout their entire relationship.

+**How to interpret:**
+- R$ 681.27 means that, on average, a customer in this behavior is worth this amount over their lifetime
+- Includes all purchases, frequency, average order value, etc.

+**Why it matters:**
+- Helps prioritize investments (it's worth spending more on marketing for high-LTV groups)
+- Allows you to calculate ROI for specific campaigns
+- Identifies your most valuable customers

+### Audience Size

+**What it is:** The total number of customers that belong to this behavior segment.

+**How to interpret:**
+- Shows the reach potential of campaigns targeting this behavior
+- Larger audiences offer more scale, while smaller ones may be more niche

+**Why it matters:**
+- Helps determine if a segment is large enough for campaign viability
+- Allows you to balance reach vs. precision in your targeting strategy
+- You can download the complete customer list for use in CRM campaigns

+### Product Set Size

+**What it is:** The total number of products associated with this behavior, representing items that customers in this segment are most likely to purchase.

+**How to interpret:**
+- Shows the breadth of product preferences for this customer group
+- All product IDs are available for download

+**Why it matters:**
+- Enables product recommendation strategies tailored to each behavior
+- Helps merchandising teams curate relevant collections
+- You can generate a product feed link for personalization (customize with your own favicon by uploading it on Fashion's Platform)

 ## Benefits of Using Behaviors

 - **Increased relevance** - Deliver the right product or message to the right customer at the right time